 Contact your doctor if you will miss a booster dose or if you get behind schedule.
 The next dose should be given as soon as possible.
 There is no need to start over.

-Be sure you receive all recommended doses of this vaccine.
-If you do not receive the full series of vaccines, you may not be fully protected against the disease.
+Be sure you receive all recommended doses of BioThrax vaccine.
+You may not be fully protected against disease if you do not receive the full series.

 What happens if I overdose?